-Cluster analysis was performed on the aggregated data from the two surveys to build a user typology.
+As discussed above, a relatively small percentage of Internet users engaged in online political participation.
+Cluster analysis was performed on the aggregated data from the two surveys in order to build a user typology.
 The input variables were age, gender, education, income, political interest, Internet skills, and online political participation.
-Two clusters, namely, types of Internet users, emerged from the analysis with a silhouette measure of .30, indicating acceptable clustering quality in terms of cohesion and separation.
-The two clusters were interpreted and labeled as political online nonparticipants (cluster 1) and political online participants (cluster 2).
-As Figure 2 shows, the first user type was characterized by low online political participation and political interest, low education and income, low Internet skills, more women, and young age and contained 57.2 percent of cases.
-The second user type was distinguished by high online political participation and political interest, high education and income, high Internet skills, more men, and older age and comprised 42.8 percent of the cases.
+Two clusters, i.e. types of Internet users, emerged from the analysis with a silhouette measure of .30 indicating acceptable clustering quality in terms of cohesion and separation.
+The two clusters were interpreted and labeled as nonpolitical Internet users (cluster 1) and political Internet users (cluster 2).
+As Figure 2 shows, the first user type was characterized by low online political participation and political interest, low education and income, low Internet skills, more women, and young age and contained 57.2% of cases.
+The second user type was distinguished by high online political participation and political interest, high education and income, high Internet skills, more men, and older age and comprised 42.8% of the cases.